 Learn how to exclude a downloaded bank transaction.

-From your browser or app, you can connect your bank account and download transactions automatically into QuickBooks.
-Sometimes, though, you may want to keep a downloaded transaction from going into your company expenses.
+Sometimes, you may want to keep a downloaded transaction from going into your company expenses.
 Here’s how to exclude it and keep your books in order.

 Step 1: Check if you should exclude the transaction